 * * *

-Still, he grinned and bared it.
-Even if he had knocked on their bedroom door, Twitch would not have heard him, and as it stood, someone far more important to her was likely to be offended.
+Still, he tried to bear it.
+Even if he had knocked on their bedroom door, Twitch would not have heard him, and as it stood, someone far closer to her was likely to be offended very soon.
 Sure enough, the noise stopped.
-As he heard Sabbath shout, he breathed a sigh of relief, and went back to his reading.
+As he heard Sabbath shouting, he breathed a sigh of relief, and went back to his reading.

 Or he would have, had there not been a knock at the door.
 He casually tossed the book aside and went to answer, pausing briefly to peer through the peephole.
 It was Roderigo.
 He forced a smile and opened the door.
 “Hey Rod,” he said, “What's up?”

 “Just wanted to see how you were doing,” Roderigo said.
-The normally flat monotone of his voice somehow seemed a bit more three dimensional, as if some form of strained emotion were trying to show through.
+The normally flat monotone of his voice somehow seemed a bit more three dimensional, as if a strained emotion was trying to show through.

 “Come in,” Ash said.
 As Roderigo stepped in, wiping his feet on the doormat, Ash's smile became more relaxed and confident.
 “You just missed the concert,” he said.
 “Twitch was reminding us why death metal hasn't gone mainstream.”